saltstack/salt/doc/ref/configuration/master.rst

 Optional parameter used to specify the provider to be used for gitfs.
 More information can be found in the :ref:`GitFS Walkthrough <gitfs-dependencies>`.

-Must be one of the following: ``pygit2``, ``gitpython``, or ``dulwich``.
+Must be either ``pygit2`` or ``gitpython``.
 If unset, then each will be tried in that same order, and the first one with a compatible version installed will be the provider that is used.

 .. code-block:: yaml

-    gitfs_provider: dulwich
+    gitfs_provider: gitpython

 .. conf_master:: gitfs_ssl_verify